argoproj/argo-cd/docs/proposals/resource-deletion-with-approval.md

 The main reason to use the action is that we can reuse existing [RBAC](https://argo-cd.readthedocs.io/en/stable/operator-manual/rbac/) to control who can approve the deletion.

-#### UI Convinience to approve all resources
+#### UI/CLI Convinience to approve all resources

-The Argo CD UI should provide a convinient way to approve all resources that require manual approval.
-This way the user can approve all resources with a single click.
+The Argo CD UI should provide a convinient way to approve resources that require manual approval.
+The existing user interface will provide a button that allows end user execute the `Approve Deletion` action and approve resources one by one.
+In addition to the single resource approval, the UI should provide a way to approve all resources that require manual approval.
+The new button should execute the `Approve Deletion` action for all resources that require manual approval.

+Argo CD CLI would no need changes since existing `argocd app actions run` command allows to execute an action against multiple resources.

 #### Require deletion approval notification

 The default Argo CD notification catalog should include a trigger and notification template that notifies the user when deletion approval is required.
 The notification template should include a list of resources that require approval.

+#### Declarative approval

+The user should be able to approve resource deletion without using the UI or CLI by manually adding the `argocd.argoproj.io/deletion-approved: true` annotation to the resource.

 ### Use cases